vrthra/haskell-shell/README.md

 # TODO
+* The shell should be oriented towards interactive usage.
+So allow things like converting spaces in file names to nonbreaking space different from the breaking space when you press space bar.
+So avoid having to quote your arguments.
+* Allow left assignment like in R. i.e defintion of a command should be painless, like `find /files | grep err -> mycmd` which should define a new command mycmd
+* Dont go for little languages like awk and sed.
+Where possible incorporate that into the shell.
+This will help avoid the quoting hell.
+* Use nesting braces for quoting strings if necessary.

 * We should be able to use multiple named streams indicated by a starting : after a pipe.

 * rm should remove files given in stdin by default rather than files given in args, and it should print the names of files